703-631-0013

 1.5 hours

-Students explore what life may have been like for Eastern Woodland Indians and the relationship they would have had with the land that is now Fairfax County.
-Students rotate among five stations to learn about the uses of fire, the uses of native plants and animals, food ways, personal decoration and skill-based games.
-Activities include a trail hike in search of native plants and animals, corn grinding, and a corn dart game.
+Students explore what life may have been like for Eastern Woodland Indians and the relationship they had with the land that is now Fairfax County.
+Students rotate among three stations to learn about Native American culture, skills and jobs practiced in this area, and the use and stewardship of natural resources.
+Activities include listening to a story from Native American lore around the campfire, corn grinding, a corn dart game, and a trail hike in search of native plants and animals.
 Naturalists talk about the material evidence these peoples and those who came before them left behind.

 1.5 hours